top of page

 Use this 7-point framework to balance multiple projects with clarity and less overwhelm.
 It is a simple set of practical strategies for high impact Project Management.
 If you would like help applying this to your real workload, book a session at https://www.tldprojectcoaching.com

-A portfolio cockpit is a single view that tells you, at a glance:
+A portfolio cockpit is a single view that tells you, at a glance, the next milestone per project, the number one risk or blocker, decisions needed this week, and your next action.

 When you’re spread across projects, it’s easy to have everything “in progress” and nothing truly done.

-WIP limits help you reduce overload and improve flow.
-Atlassian notes that effective WIP limits can reduce cycle time.
+Work-in-progress (WIP) limits help you reduce overload and improve flow.
+According to Atlassian, effective WIP limits can reduce cycle time.

 • 2 active deliverables (the things you’re truly pushing forward today)